 Offer is “c-only s-only c-s”: The answerer SHOULD answer with “c-only” or “s-only”.
 The answerer MAY answer with “c-s” if it prefers to act as both a client and a server simultaneously; however, this is outside the scope of the use cases considered in this document so it is not recommended behavior for RVBS.

-The possible offer/answer exchanges for the floorctrl attribute, the expected behavior for each exchange, and an indication of whether or not the exchange is one recommended for RBVS, are given in Table 4.3:
+The possible offer/answer exchanges for the floorctrl attribute, the expected behavior for each exchange, and an indication of whether or not a particular answer is one recommended for RBVS in response to a particular offer, are given in Table 4.3: